PoisotLab/ms_network_prediction/manuscript.md

 # Predicting species interaction networks across space: challenges and opportunities

-Here we present a conceptual roadmap (@fig:conceptual) which shows a conceptual path from data to prediction of species interaction networks. incorporating several modeling frameworks which may we envisage this roadmap to be one conceptual path toward incorporating space in to our prediction of interaction networks, and developing spatially explicit models of networks and their properties.
+Here we present a conceptual roadmap (@fig:conceptual) which shows a conceptual path from data to prediction of species interaction networks, incorporating several modeling frameworks.
+We envisage this roadmap to be one conceptual path toward incorporating space in to our prediction of interaction networks, and developing spatially explicit models of networks and their properties.
 In the following sections we discuss the challenges and opportunities for this path forward, and highlight two specific areas where it can have a strong impact: the temporal forecasting of species interaction networks structure, and the use of predicted networks for applied ecology and conservation biology.

 ![A conceptual roadmap highlighting key areas for the prediction of ecological networks.
 Starting with the input of data from multiple sources, followed by